atbcb/usab-uswds/_board-members/lance-robertson.md

   degree from Oklahoma State University and a master’s degree in public administration from the University of Central Oklahoma.
 He is a veteran of the United States Army.
-agency: Department of Health and Human Services
----